- What are the Summer Term dates?

 Current students wanting to further their education, high school students wanting to get a jump start on their college career or students from other institutions wanting to take advantage of our summer program.

-- When are how can I register for summer courses?
+- When can I register for summer courses?

-Registration opens Monday, April 3rd.
-You will register through URSA - your online student portal.
+Registration opens Monday, April 1st.
+You will register through Ursa - your online student portal.

 - I have a registration hold; can I still register?